Skip to Main Content

 Finding Sources to Support Pop Culture Analysis & the Research Essay

-General Outcomes
+Learning Outcomes

-• Use information effectively to accomplish a specific purpose
+• Use information effectively to accomplish a specific purpose -- strengthening your research ideas or claim

 • Understand economic, legal, and social issues related to the use of information; access and use information ethically and legally

-from your research essay assignment:
+From your research essay assignment:

 The primary goal of this assignment is to be able to use the library catalogue and databases to find appropriate scholarly sources that are relevant for your research essay.
 Secondary goals include learning how to summarize these sources in a way that relates them to your question.